Nigerian Military School: Education

-The Nigerian Military School gives its students both academic and military training.
+The Nigerian Military School gives its boy soldiers both academic and military training.
 Every boy soldier as the students are called has one day a week dedicated strictly to military training while the other four days of the week are dedicated to academic training.
-Similar to other secondary schools, the students sit for the West African Senior School Certificate Exam prior to graduation.
-The students also have the privilege to earn a commission into the Nigerian Army as private soldiers on the successful completion of their training and graduation from the secondary school.
+Similar to civil secondary schools, the students sit for the West African Senior School Certificate Exam prior to graduation.
+The boys join the Nigerian Army as private soldiers on passing out from the Nigerian Military school.